FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ### Retrieving and Filtering Tasks

-Now that we can store tasks along with the user details of who submitted them, we need to retrieve and filter them based on users, ensuring that users can only see their tasks and not others.
+Now that we can store tasks along with the user details of who submitted them, we need to retrieve and filter them based on users, ensuring that users can only see their tasks only and not others.

 1. Drag a **ui-event** widget onto the canvas and select **ui-base** for it.
 The **ui-event** will enable us to display updated tasks on the table without the need for polling, as it triggers when the page reloads or changes.
 2. Drag a **change** node onto the canvas and set `msg.payload` to `global.tasks`.